e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

 ---
-title: '<WIP> Lesson 4 – Advanced State Management'
+title: 'Lesson 4 – Advanced State Management'
 description: 'Expand the expense-sharing app with multiple users, transfers, and improved data flow, focusing on state management in both backend (Express + Prisma) and frontend (React Router loaders/actions and global state).'
 publishDate: 2025-10-17T00:00:00Z
 excerpt: 'Introduce multi-user support and money transfers to the app, using a robust Express TypeScript backend with Prisma and advanced state handling in React Router.'